 The company began as an ambitious dream to bike a play across the country.
 Since 2014, they’ve performed in libraries, parks, parking lots, and bike shops from Florida to Montana and tons of places in between.

-In previous tours they had been biking in rural places but when Silverman “moved to Philly, [she] started thinking about how people bike in cities and wanted to make a play that addresses biking in a more urban setting.”
+In previous tours they had been biking in rural places but when Silverman moved to Philly she was struck by the unique biking lifestyle in the city.
+Silverman “started thinking about how people bike in cities and wanted to make a play that addresses biking in a more urban setting.”
 Silverman continues, “and then really, I drew inspiration from the ghost bikes that people have placed in the landscape.
 That was really the jumping off point for the project.”

 The choice to incorporate bicycles into the performance isn’t merely a stylistic decision; it underscores the play’s themes of mobility, vulnerability, and community.
 By situating the audience in the context of a bike ride, Silverman and her team aim to create a visceral connection between the audience and the protagonist’s journey.
 “The audience’s role is to bear witness to the story, be the holder of it.
 What’s interesting about this project is to bear witness more than with their eyes and ears but in their bodies on bicycle.
 Hold the experience of the performer and of being a bicycle rider in its beauties and also its peril simultaneously.
 And that creates a lot more of an immersive interactive experience.
 The audience’s role is to bear witness to one person’s story which really represents many people’s stories.
 And to be the holders of those people’s hearts, memories, and lives.”